7 Biggest Money Mistakes New Business Owners Make

 Avoid These Financial Pitfalls When Starting a Business

 One trait that sharply differentiates the seasoned entrepreneurs from the wantrepreneurs of the world is their willingness to take calculated risks.
 I've seen this tendency time and time again from the world's top entrepreneurs like Richard Branson, Mark Cuban, and Arianna Huffington.
+Whether the business is a home-based repair business or a multi-national corporation, there are money mistakes they must avoid at all costs.

 Entrepreneurs tend to look for every opportunity to push the boundaries and discover new things about both themselves and the industries they care deeply about.
 They're excellent problem-solvers, they test their recognized limits, they cross boundaries, and they sail towards uncharted waters.
 This propensity for risk-taking stems from the entrepreneur’s skewed perception that often equates risk with opportunity.